Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Drivers undergo training to increase their understanding, knowledge and skills to cater effectively for passengers with disabilities.

 Subsidies for people with permanent and severe disabilities

 People with permanent and severe disabilities that limit their ability to use transport independently can apply for assistance to travel by taxi or buses, trains and trams.

 Subsidised taxi fares are available through the South Australian transport subsidy scheme (SATSS).

 Passes for people with physical or cognitive disabilities

-People who are unable to validate a metrocard using on-board equipment due to physical or cognitive impairment can apply for the mobility pass .
-This pass enables free unlimited travel on Adelaide Metro buses, trains and trams.
+The Mobility Pass is available to people who are unable to validate a metrocard using on-board equipment due to physical or cognitive impairment.
+This Special Pass enables free unlimited travel on Adelaide Metro buses, trains and trams.

 A cognitive impairment can involve intellectual disability, dementia, acquired brain injury or other disability.